paulahemsi/ft_containers/README.md

 The `black depth` of a node is defined as the number of black nodes **from the root to that node** (i.e. the number of black ancestors).
 The `black height` of a red–black tree is the number of black nodes **in any path from the root to the leaves**, which, by requirement 4, is **constant** (alternatively, it could be defined as the black depth of any leaf node).

-In addition to the requirements imposed on a binary search tree the following must be satisfied by a red–black tree:
+In addition to the **requirements** imposed on a binary search tree the following **must be satisfied** by a red–black tree:

 * Each node is either red or black.
 * All NIL nodes (figure 1) are considered black.
 * A red node does not have a red child.
 * Every path from a given node to any of its descendant NIL nodes goes through the same number of black nodes.

+The `read-only operations`, such as search or tree traversal, **do not** affect any of the requirements.
+On the other hand, the `modifying operations` **insert** and **delete** easily maintain requirements 1 and 2, but with respect to the other requirements some *extra effort has to be taken*, in order to avoid the introduction of a violation of requirement 3, called a `red-violation`, or of requirement 4, called a `black-violation`.

+The requirements enforce a critical property of red–black trees: **the path from the root to the farthest leaf is no more than twice as long as the path from the root to the nearest leaf**.
+The result is that the tree is `height-balanced`.
+Since operations such as `inserting`, `deleting`, and `finding` values require worst-case time proportional to the height of the tree, this upper bound on the height allows red–black trees to be efficient in the worst case, namely logarithmic in the number n of entries, which is not the case for ordinary binary search trees.

 [Red-black three visualization](https://www.cs.usfca.edu/~galles/visualization/RedBlack.html)

 ![red-black-tree](https://user-images.githubusercontent.com/63563271/156001637-d9b2a4da-0431-44f7-be29-a4ad14a7c5b7.gif)

-### Sentinel_node
+## Sentinel_node

 In order to save a marginal amount of execution time, these (possibly many) NIL leaves may be implemented as pointers to one unique (and black) sentinel node